 I am an Assistant Professor of English in the School of Arts and Communication at Florida Tech.
 My research interests include 20th and 21st century literature, theories of world literature and cultural production, literary sociology, translation studies, media studies, book history, and critical data and algorithm studies.
-For the 2025–2026 academic year, my work is being supported with a fellowship from ACLS, the American Council of Learned Societies.
+For the 2025–26 academic year, my work is being supported by a fellowship from ACLS, the American Council of Learned Societies.

 Teaching